tinygo-keeb/workshop/README_EN.md

     * https://github.com/tinygo-org/tinygo/releases/latest
         * installation instructions : https://tinygo.org/getting-started/install/

-Note, that there is a version combination between Go and TinyGo.
+Note that there is a version combination between Go and TinyGo.
 Basically, TinyGo must be used with the latest and most recent version of Go.

 | TinyGo | Compatible Go |